Discover the remote islets and tropical cays just off the coast of Puerto Rico.

 Water Adventures at La Parguera

-La Parguera is the perfect island to enjoy exciting water sports.
+La Parguera is the perfect place to enjoy exciting water sports.
 About 30 individual cays are part of this unique area, which is a nature reserve near Lajas.
 You can go kayaking, take kitesurfing lessons, or do some wakeboarding with Parguera Water Sports.
 Since the waters at La Parguera are clear and full of sea life, this is a fantastic spot to go snorkeling or to learn to scuba dive.
 What's more, La Parguera boasts the only bio bay in Puerto Rico that allows swimming or snorkeling in the glowing waters.
-Explore this natural wonder with Papayo Divers.

 The "Galapagos of the Caribbean"